sensu/sensu-docs/content/sensu-go/5.1/getting-started/enterprise.md

 ---
-title: "Getting started with enterprise features"
+title: "Getting started with license-activated features"
 description: "Upgrade to the latest version of Sensu Go to access license-activated features designed for enterprises."
 version: "5.1"
 product: "Sensu Go"